-Use the two 2x8 position ground bars provided in the equipment compartment for all grounding of internal equipment.
-Stack hardware as shown in Figure 11.
-External ground lugs are available on the sides and rear for connecting a site ground wire.
+Use the 2x8 position ground bar provided in the equipment compartment for all grounding of internal equipment.
+Stack hardware as shown in Figure 8.
+External ground lugs are available on the sides compartment for connecting a site ground wire.

 3.8.2.
-AC Voltage Connection
+HVAC Operation